cllckn/decision-support-systems/module5/README.md

 # Introduction To Machine Learning?

 Machine Learning (ML) is a subfield of Artificial Intelligence (AI) focused on developing algorithms that can learn from data and generalize to new, unseen data.
 This allows systems to perform tasks without being explicitly programmed.

-ML is a way to teach computers to learn from data instead of giving them step-by-step instructions.
+So, ML is a way to teach computers to learn from data instead of giving them step-by-step instructions.
-Instead of telling the computer exactly how to recognize a cat, you give it 1,000 pictures of cats and it figures it out by itself.

 ## Types of Machine Learning

+Machine learning algorithms can generally be grouped into three major categories: supervised learning, unsupervised learning, and reinforcement learning.

 **Supervised Learning**

 In supervised learning, models are trained on labeled data — where both input and output are known.
+Supervised learning problems are generally divided into two main types:

 - **Classification problem**
+Used when the output is a discrete category or class.
+The goal is to assign inputs to one of several predefined categories.

-  Predicts **discrete categories** (e.g., classifying an iris flower as *Setosa*, *Versicolor*, or *Virginica*).
+  * Predicts **discrete categories** (e.g., classifying an iris flower as *Setosa*, *Versicolor*, or *Virginica*).
-  **Example:** Spam detection, disease diagnosis.
+  * **Example:** Spam detection, disease diagnosis.

 - **Regression problem**
+Used when the output is a continuous value.
+The model predicts a numeric quantity based on the input features.
-  Predicts **continuous values** (e.g., predicting house prices based on area and location).
+  * Predicts **continuous values** (e.g., predicting house prices based on area and location).
-  **Example:** Stock price prediction, temperature forecasting.
+  * **Example:** Stock price prediction, temperature forecasting.